Coconut Bounty Bars

 recipe by sarah glover • photography by luisa brimble

 1 cup desiccated coconut

 1/2 cup coconut oil

 1/3 cup rice malt syrup

-Prepare a slice tin and line it with bakers paper.
+1: Line a slice tin with baking paper.

-Place in the freezer to chill and set.
-Once the coconut oil has set you can take it out of the tin and cut to desired size.
+Place in the freezer for 1 hour to chill and set, then remove from the tin and cut into your desired size and shape.
 I like long fingers but it's up to you.